AidanGlickman/Numerical-Models-Simulations/Intro/Intro.md

 1. Ask a question
 2. Identify factors that affect the question
 3. Simplify with assumptions
+4. Write equations/create graphs
+5. Analyze the model (compare to what exists, look at extreme values)

 ## What is a Numerical Simulation?